 What Is the Average Salary for Clinical Laboratory Scientists?

 Clinical laboratory scientists conduct sophisticated laboratory tests on tissue and cell samples to detect any abnormalities that may indicate disease.
 Read on to learn the average salaries for this profession and the factors that affect what you earn.
-Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 Important Facts About Clinical Laboratory Scientists